![]() | Malibu Surfrider Beach |

-Malibu Surfrider Beach, also called Malibu Lagoon State Beach, is situated right on Highway 1, with spectacular mountain views befind it.
+Malibu Surfrider Beach, also called Malibu Lagoon State Beach, is situated right on Highway 1, with spectacular mountain views behind it.
 Here, beside Malibu pier, is a famous surfbreak where Gidget (fictional character from 1950s novel) surfed.
 The shape of the coastline creates long summertime waves.
 During September south swells, surfers can ride the waves all the way from the point to the pier.
 Crowds of surfers come to enjoy the fun.

 The beach scene is equally interesting.
 Older surfers gather to watch the action and reminisce about the good old days.
 The parking lot buzzes with guys leaving a surf and commenting on their session.